- Formula: HBr

 Solid state structure

-What follows is the calculated isotope pattern for the HBr unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula HBr with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.